Soroush98/LSTM-CNN_Stock/README.md

 # LSTM-CNN_Stock
-Stock market prediction by using cnn-lstm neural network. full implementation is available at [1]. this method uses normalization on whole data instead of window size normalization which paper proposes.
+Stock market prediction by using cnn-lstm neural network. full explanation is available at [1]. this method uses normalization on whole data instead of window size normalization which paper proposes.

 ## Reference
 [1] Eapen, J., Bein, D., & Verma, A. (2019).
 Novel deep learning model with cnn